Support Outdoor Education

 Anyone can make a wreath!
-Come during your classroom’s Wreath Night to learn from your peers or on a Saturday when there will be other wreath-makers in the workshop.
+Come during your classroom’s Wreath Night to learn from your peers or weekday mornings after drop off and on Saturdays when there will be other wreath-makers in the workshop.
 There will be instructions in the workshop for do-it-yourselfers or for those who need a refresher.
 You need not sell every wreath you make; we always need wreaths for pre-orders and for Farmers Markets on Sundays.

 When Can I Make a Wreath?

-The shop can be accessed via a lock during school hours and weekends, but the overhead lights will only be available when there is a custodian on the premises.
+The shop is always open, but the overhead lights will only be available when there is a custodian on the premises.
 The only reserved times are for class wreath nights (see below).
 If the workshop cage is locked, ask at the front office or text the number on the cage door for the combination.
 Be sure to lock up when you leave.

 How Do I Sell a Wreath?